-This function both creates the random number generator (see NewNeticaRNG) and associates it with the network argument.
+This function both creates the random number generator (see NeticaRNG) and associates it with the network argument.
 Following the Netica API, it should be possible to separate the two operations, but it unclear what would happen if the RNG object was then freed (either manually or by associating it with another network and then deleting that other network).
-It therefore seemed safter to encapsulate the RNG creation process in the C code.
+It therefore seemed safer to encapsulate the RNG creation process in the C code.

+'''

 http://norsys.com/onLineAPIManual/index.html: NewRandomGenerator_ns(), SetNetRandomGen_bn()

-NewNeticaRNG(), GenerateRandomCase()

 '''

-rnet <- CreateNetwork("Random")

-NetworkSetRNG(rnet, 1234469767)

 '''

+NeticaRNG, NewNeticaRNG(), GenerateRandomCase()

+'''

+rnet <- CreateNetwork("Random", session=sess) NetworkSetRNG(rnet, 1234469767)

 DeleteNetwork(rnet)

+stopSession(sess)

+'''